Subscribe to Our Newsletter

 1. Car Colour

-Basic colours like white, black, grey and silver, especially metallic variations, tend to sell easier and often for more money.
-In contrast, flashy and bright shades of green, gold, maroon and purple or other colours that do not fall under the popular spectrum may struggle in the secondary market.
-Often, it’s the difficulty to sell the vehicle in the first place that prompts the owner to accept a lower offer from a would-be buyer.
+Basic colours like white, black, grey and silver, especially metallic variations, tend to sell more easily and often for more money.
+In contrast, flashy and bright shades of green, gold, maroon and purple or other colours that do not fall under the popular spectrum, may struggle in the secondary market.
+Often, it’s the difficulty of selling the vehicle in the first place that prompts the owner to accept a lower offer from a would-be buyer.

 2. Make and Model